LaikenNaidoo/FUTURE_CS_03/README.md

 ## Endpoints Tested

 - `GET /posts`
 - `GET /posts/1`
 - `GET /comments`
 - `POST /posts` (safe test request)

-Screenshots of all Postman requests are available in the `/screenshots` folder.
+Supporting Postman screenshots are available in the `/screenshots` directory.

 ---

-## Key Security Findings
+## Key Security Findings Summary

 The full analysis is documented in the attached PDF report.

-Summary of identified risks includes:
+Summary of identified risks:

-- Open / unauthenticated endpoints
+- Lack of authentication enforcement (High)
+- Broken authorization controls (High)
-- Excessive data exposure
+- Excessive data exposure (Medium)
-- Lack of rate limiting
+- Absence of rate limiting (Medium)
-- No authentication enforcement
-- Missing security headers
+- Missing security headers (Low–Medium)

-Each risk has been classified as Low, Medium, or High based on business impact.
+Each risk was classified based on potential business impact in a real-world SaaS environment.

 ---

-## Deliverables Included
+## Deliverables

 - API Security Risk Analysis Report (PDF)
 - Postman request screenshots
-- Structured GitHub repository
+- Structured GitHub documentation
-- Clear documentation of tools, methodology, and scope
+- Clearly defined scope, tools, and methodology

 ---

-## Author
+## Disclaimer

-Laiken Naidoo
-Future Interns – Cyber Security Task 3
-February 2026
+This repository is created for educational purposes only.
+All testing was conducted against a public demo API designed for safe learning.